Sahil2564/AquaFish/README.md

 # AquaFish
 I developed this Fish Detection System using Python's Flask framework.
 In this website user can upload the image of fish and information about the fish will be provided.
-This system was created on 4 April 2022.
+This system was submitted on 4 April 2022 as Final Year Project.